Arashmosalla/AfsharMosalla.github.io/README.md

 # Afshar Mosallanejad's Personal Website

 Welcome to the GitHub repository of my personal website!
-This website is a comprehensive portfolio showcasing my skills, projects, and academic background in Water Resources Engineering and Data Science.
+This website is a comprehensive portfolio showcasing my skills, projects, and academic background in Transportation Engineering and Data Science.

 ## Overview